qudreams/ssdb/api/go/README.md

 Refer to the [PHP documentation](http://www.ideawu.com/ssdb/docs/php/) to checkout a complete list of all avilable commands and corresponding responses.

+the following example is for synchronous client API you can find the example for asynchronous client API in source file asyntest.go.

 ## Example

 	package main